Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-5.md

    **Note**: In case, the test fails due to `The test was stopped due to a high error rate.
 Check your script and try again.
 In case the issue persists, raise a ticket with a support error.
 This is expected as sometimes the load on the application exceeds the defined throughput.

-## Task 2: Create exeperiment and target using Azure Chaos studio
+## Task 2: Create experiment and target using Azure Chaos studio

 In this task you will add **Targets** and create an **Experiment** on **Azure Chaos Studio** to check the resilience of the web application that we created by adding  real faults and observe how our applications respond to real-world disruptions.